rice-solar-physics/ebtelplusplus/docs/development.rst

     git clone https://github.com/<your-user-name>/ebtelPlusPlus.git

-Because ``ebtelplusplus`` implements the actual simulation code in C++ and thus is not a pure Python package, installation of this package requires first compiling the C++ and building the needed binaries.
+Because ``ebtelplusplus`` implements the actual simulation code in C++ and thus is not a pure Python package, installation of this package requires first compiling the C++ code and building the needed binaries.
 To do this, you will first need to have the `Boost <http://www.boost.org/>`__ package installed (at least v1.53).
 There are various ways to install this package, including: